 Use the stick to drag the rag on the ground on the way to your stand.
 When you get to your stand, put the stick out in front of you where you will have an accurate shot at the deer.

 The theory is that if a mature buck crosses your path, he will follow the scent right to the stick.

 Another way to use attractants is to make a mock scrape.

 A scrape is a pawed area on the ground, usually with a licking branch above that deer urinate and defecate in.

 It is a kind of scent post that they all use to leave their scent in for one another.

-We can take advantage of this by making our own scrape, called a mock scrape, that the deer will all begin using on a regular basis and then hunt over that scrape.
+We can take advantage of this by making our own scrape, called a mock scrape, and adding buck urine to the scrape.
+The deer will all begin using the scrape on a regular basis and then we can hunt over that scrape from a downwind position.

 You can learn more by visiting How To Make a Mock Scrape.